splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/05-literal.md

 Data falls into one of two categories:

 1. **Numbers**: a number can have a sign, and can be whole or real.
 Whole numbers have no decimal places, and real numbers can have decimal places.
 For example, `127`, `-8711`, and `+10` are all whole numbers.
 An example of a real number is `3.1415` or `-2.78349`.
 2. **Text**: text is anything typed within double quotes, and a character is a single alphanumeric value typed between single quotes.
 Within text data, you can use the `\` character to indicate that the next character has a special meaning.
 We call this '*escaping*' a character.
-The following list includes the most useful special characters in C#:
+The following list includes the most useful special characters in C++:
    * `\n` creates a new line
    * `\"` creates a double quote character
    * `\\` creates a `\` character